 It is a twig of the advanced analytics and is used to identify and project information about unknown future

 possibilities and trending events.
-It comprises of a number of statistical techniques ranging from predictive modeling, machine learning, data mining and artificial intelligence that analyses current data and historical facts to make projections about the future.
+It comprises a number of statistical techniques ranging from predictive modeling, machine learning, data mining and artificial intelligence that analyses current data and historical facts to make projections about the future.
 The outlines found in past and transactional data can be utilized to detect the future risks and opportunities

 For instance: While hiring; it helps to identify candidates with a tendency to join or who can be efficacious at the organizations, thus helping the talent acquisition team to fill the position swiftly.